Seventh Grade Mitzvah Corps

 visiting a homeless shelter, feeding the hungry, helping the environment...

 These are the responsibilities of Mitzvah Corps.

-In Mitzvah Corps, students will become empowered to respond to important societal issues such as education, senior-citizen care, diversity, hunger, homelessness and climate change.
+Mitzvah Corps empowers students to respond to important societal issues such as education inequality, senior-citizen care, diversity, hunger, homelessness and climate change.
 This year-long program is divided into seven units, each focused on a different issue.
 Each unit includes a learning, action and reflection session.

 Watch a video of our Mitzvah Corps students

 Throughout the year, students earn Mitzvah Messenger points for the completion of units (attending the learning, action and reflection session for a unit), attendance at special sessions, family participation or other projects.
 All students who complete at least one Mitzvah Corps unit will be honored at a family dessert reception in the spring.
 Students will be applauded for their commitment toward making the world a better place, and families will be joined for a special evening that strengthens our sense of community.
 Students who earn 18 points will be honored by the community publicly as “Mitzvah Messengers,” and students who earn 25 points will be honored as “Super Mitzvah Messengers.”
 These students will receive special recognition at the Mitzvah Corps dessert reception and on the final day of Religious School.

 Complete the Religious School registration form (available in PDF format) and return it to the Department of Lifelong Learning.
 Participation in Mitzvah Corps is available only to students whose families are members of Congregation Emanu-El.
 The 2017-2018 tuition fee is $1,450 ($50 discount for registration forms and full tuition payments received by June 30, 2017).

 QUESTIONS?
 Contact our Director of Youth Learning and Engagement.